games647/LagMonitor/README.md

 ## Features

 * Player ping
+* Log the server performance into a MySQL database
 * Sample CPU usage
 * Analyze RAM usage
 * Access to Stacktraces of running threads